darcidonaldson/madisoncollege_ruby_on_rails/syllabus.md

 ##Extra credit
 * Should you find a mistake or a deviation from the [course style guide](https://github.com/johnsonchmatc/ruby-style-guide) in the [course repository on Github](https://github.com/johnsonchmatc/madisoncollege_ruby_on_rails) you may submit a pull request with changes made and comment describing what was wrong with the course materials.
 Each **accepted** pull request will be worth 5 extra credit points.
 The change is of my discression to accept.

-**Grades Shared Upon Request:** I keep a spreadsheet with Grades, please keep track of your own grades.
+**Grades Shared Upon Request:** I keep a spreadsheet with grades, please keep track of your own grades.
 I will tell you when you get Labs/Readings checked off in class.

 ### **Evaluation**